Call for abstracts

 The call for abstracts has now closed (submission deadline was 10 May 2013).

-EWEA will contact all those who submitted an abstract by 24 May to let them know if theirs has been selected for full presentation at the workshop in Dublin on 25 & 26 June 2013.
+EWEA will contact all those who submitted an abstract by the end of May to let them know if theirs has been selected for full presentation at the workshop in Dublin on 25 & 26 June 2013.

 Note to students: to facilitate participation, EWEA will cover travel and accommodation expenses if the selected presentation is by a full-time student (e.g. PhD or similar).